padriba/NLP_MeTaxa/example/README.md

       /src/get_Taxa.py $USER_HOME$/input/low/ $USER_HOME$/output/ $(print_tree)

    ```
-  you can do the same think for the two others datasets, just change the input folder.
+     You can do the same think for the two others datasets, just change the input folder.

   7. Once the processing is done, there should be a ```low_taxa.tsv``` and ```low_taxa.tree``` (if you choose to print the NCBI taxnomy tree) files in your ``` $USER_HOME$/output/ ``` directory.